 Data classified as "Level 1 - Confidential Information" by the KU Data Classification & Handling Policy, including information protected by HIPPA (health info), FERPA (student records), GLB (financials) and PCI (e-commerce), should not be stored on KU group file storage or personal file storage via KU Central File Storage.
 For a complete list of data classified as "Level 1" please see the KU Data Classification & Handling Policy: Appendix 1.
 Please contact your Technology Support Staff regarding the special permissions and processes required to store Level 1 data.

 Users can access their stored folders and files from home or a remote location by connecting to the server through the KU Anywhere Virtual Private Network (VPN) service.
-The use of VPN technology ensures that access to files is protected when using the Internet for connectivity.
-Please note: Users will not be able to login to the HOME domain from outside of KU and should use permanent (persistent) mapping of shares, a script to mount shares, or manual mapping to access their network drives.
+The use of VPN technology ensures that access to files is protected when using the internet for connectivity.

 File systems are automatically backed up on a daily basis through snap-shotting and traditional back up to tape.